 Sweet Basil (Ocimum basilicum) is an annual herb in the culinary herb garden.
 New seeds, plants, or cuttings need to be planted each spring.
-Basil plants grow from seeds in the spring, produce basil leaves in the summer, and eventually flower and grow seeds as fall approaches.
+Basil plants grow from spring seeds, produce summer basil leaves, and eventually flower and grow seeds as fall approaches.
 Then they’re done as soon as the first frost arrives!

 Since basil plants do not survive winter, basil can only be a year-round outdoor plant in warm climates where temperatures do not go below freezing.
 In climates with frost during the winter, new basil seeds or plants need to be planted each spring.
 Basil is also re-seeded in frost-free climates, whether by a gardener or by self-seeding.

 Basil grows easily from seed.
 Young plants are also readily available and can commonly be found in most grocery and hardware stores.
 For less-common varieties, ordering basil seeds is your best option.

 Basil needs to be seeded or planted each year.
 It can also be re-seeded every few weeks during the growing season to ensure a continuous supply of young, flavourful basil.
 You can also re-plant cuttings to create a continuous crop of basil.
-Basil plants can then be harvested for their savoury leaves all summer.
+Basil plants can then be harvested for their savory leaves all summer.

 Young plants that haven’t grown flowers yet seem to produce the most basil leaves.
 Re-seeding every few weeks also lets the older plants flower and go to seed.
-Bees and other pollinators love basil flowers, so it’s really not a bad thing to let your basil continue through it’s lifespan and flower.
+Bees and other pollinators love basil flowers, so it’s not bad to let your basil continue through its lifespan and flower.

 Basil plants complete their life cycle in the garden in one year.
 The plant starts as a seed (or cutting from another plant) in the spring.
-In the summertime, basil plants grow flowers which then produce next year’s seeds.
-The seeds grown in the fall can be saved and replanted, and will start to germinate and grow during the following spring.
+In the summertime, basil plants grow flowers, producing next year’s seeds.
+The seeds grown in the fall can be saved and replanted and will start to germinate and grow during the following spring.